#

 svg.anything option: 'value'

-# Using the #build block
+Using the #build

-You can use the #build method to generate the SVG with a block:
+method to generate the SVG with a block:

 svg.build do